Pitu/vue-isyourpasswordsafe/README.md

 ### Introduction
 Troy Hunt has repeatedly made a wonderful job keeping up with good security measures regarding personal data, more specificaly making the site [Have I Been Pwned](https://haveibeenpwned.com).
 On his latest [blog post](https://www.troyhunt.com/pwned-passwords-in-practice-real-world-examples-of-blocking-the-worst-passwords/) he explains a new technique to search through the database of leaked passwords in a smart and fast way giving developers a tool to ensure that a user is not signing up their projects with compromised passwords.

-Developers should start making sure that their users don't use compromised passwords, and by dropping this component on your form you can take the first step into achieving that.
+Developers should start making sure that their users don't use compromised passwords, and by using this directive on your inputs you can take the first step into achieving that.

 ### Installation
 ```bash